 Where does emotional stress lodge itself in the body?

-The language of the body is emotions, and in Traditional Chinese Medicine the understanding of where emotions are stored in our body is based on the five element chart (watch the video here).
+The language of the body is emotions, and in Traditional Chinese Medicine the understanding of where emotions are stored in our body is based on the five element chart.

 The five elements, based on the elements of nature, include; fire, earth, metal, water and wood, with each element representing an area of the body, with corresponding organs.